-The best smart blinds allow you too add an extra bit of luxury to your smart home smart home.
-They can also make your life a lot easier, especially when it comes to getting out of bed in the morning!
+The best smart blinds add an extra bit of luxury to your smart home.
+Having smart blinds over your windows can also make your life a lot easier, especially when it comes to getting out of bed in the morning.

 Perhaps you like total darkness in order to have a good kip, or maybe you like the sunlight to beam in as a natural alarm clock – whatever your preference, smart blinds allow you to remotely control how and when your blinds are in use.

 We’ve created a list of the best smart blinds on the market to suit all needs and budgets.
-And whether you are going to fit them yourself or have someone do it for you, we’ve listed some that are great for DIY and others that are a bit more complex.
-Whatever you’re after, these smart blinds will be a great addition to any home.
+Whether you are going to fit them yourself or have someone do it for you, we’ve found options that are great for DIY and others that are a bit more complex.
+Whatever you’re after, the best smart blinds will be a great addition to any home.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Leading the way as frontrunner of the DIY ethos, Ikea has two styles of smart blinds on offer for those keen to add smart technology magic to their homes on a budget - Kadrilj (a sheer blind) and Fyrtur (a blackout blind).
 The easy-to-follow guide means that you can install the blinds yourself and be confident in their quality.

 They can be controlled via remote right from the off, but if you add Ikea’s Tradfri gateway to your home’s Wi-Fi network, you can control it with Ikea's Home smart app, enabling you to do things like program the blinds to open/close at set times.
 You can then also control it via Alexa, Google Assistant and Siri, and with Apple HomeKit.